-Reading the book of Jonah recently, I suddenly had a new realization about this verse: “Meanwhile Jonah had gone down to the lowest part of the vessel and had stretched out and fallen into a deep sleep.”
+But this verse always struck me as especially strange: “Meanwhile Jonah had gone down to the lowest part of the vessel and had stretched out and fallen into a deep sleep.”
 (Jon.
-1:5b) The verse always seemed odd; Jonah sound asleep on a lurching ship during a storm.
-I usually just shrugged and went on reading.
+1:5b) How could Jonah be sound asleep on a wildly lurching ship during a storm?

 Jonah was severely depressed.

 If you’ve ever struggled with depression—and I have—you know that sleep is one of your main escapes.
 In the depths of dejection you might be able to do it any time; mid-morning, late afternoon, an hour after getting up from a nap.